sajanrav/courses/README.md

 3. Assignment - 3 : Build a probability of default model using logistic or k-nearest neighbourbood algorithm, post exploratory data analysis on a on a loan dataset.

+# 2. Business Statistics and Analysis

+1. Capstone Assignment 1 : Develop a Regression Model for Market Value of Housing Units based on data provided for the year 2013.

+2. Capstone Assignment 2 : Use the model developed in the previous capstone assignment with modifications to variables ( if required ) and predict market value of housing units for the year 2013.